Get Renew.org Weekly Emails

 So, why does God remain hidden so often?
 Or, at least, why does it sometimes seem that way?

-Well, first it’s important to acknowledge that he’s not quite as hidden as we can make it sound.
-The truth is, God has revealed himself in lots of ways so that we can have significant clues that he’s there.
+Well, first it’s important to acknowledge that He’s not quite as hidden as we can make it sound.
+The truth is, God has revealed Himself in lots of ways so that we can have significant clues that He’s there.
 For example, creating a universe out of nothing, and a statistically improbable life-permitting universe at that.
-He also sent his Son Jesus to teach us about himself.
-The Bible calls Jesus the “Word” of God, meaning that Jesus is the message God spoke to humanity to show us himself and to save us.
+He also sent His Son Jesus to teach us about Himself.
+The Bible calls Jesus the “Word” of God, meaning that Jesus is the message God spoke to humanity to show us Himself and to save us.
 It’s also true that Jesus told his disciples to make more disciples, of all the nations, spreading the message about Jesus all across the earth.

 None of this sounds like God is trying to stay hidden.
-In fact, in Genesis 3, which narrates the first rebellion of humans against God, it’s God who seeks them out and tries to reconcile, when it’s the humans who are afraid of God and run and hide from him.
+In fact, in Genesis 3, which narrates the first rebellion of humans against God, it’s God who seeks them out and tries to reconcile, when it’s the humans who are afraid of God and run and hide from Him.

-“It’s God who seeks them out and tries to reconcile, when it’s the humans who are afraid of God and run and hide from him.”
+“It’s God who seeks them out and tries to reconcile, when it’s the humans who are afraid of God and run and hide from Him.”

 However, it’s also true that many people have experienced God’s apparent hiddenness, especially during hard and confusing times in their lives.
 They call out to him but feel like they’re receiving silence in reply.